pnpm/pnpm.io/docs/how-peers-are-resolved.md

 One of the very great features of pnpm is that in one project, a specific version of a package will always have one set of dependencies.
 There is one exclusion from it though - packages with [peer dependencies](https://docs.npmjs.com/files/package.json#peerdependencies).

-Peer dependencies are resolved from dependencies installed higher in the dependency tree.
+Peer dependencies are resolved from dependencies installed higher in the dependency graph.
 That means if `foo@1.0.0` has two peers (`bar@^1` and `baz@^1`) then it might have different sets of dependencies in the same project.